(KLIA is no doubt huge but it is not difficult to find the way around if you have done your homework and ask around)

 I have been travelling quite often over the last 6 – 7 years and let me tell you that KLIA at times can get very confusing for first-time travellers (but KLIA is not the only airport that has the problem – even the famous Dubai airport fared even worse).
 It’s true that by 11 at night, KLIA becomes almost like a ghost town – very few airport staff are seen around and even if you see one, it is most of the time are the foreign cleaners.
 I usually take the 2 am flight to Dubai, so, you can imagine how KLIA would look like at that hour.

 But the thing is it is not that difficult to make your way to the right path leading to the immigration and the luggage claim areas (not only in KLIA).
 All you need to do is:-

-In most of the airports I have been to, signboards in English are pretty standard and sometimes these signboards comes with pictures or logos to further assist.
-Even in war torn Kabul, the run down, chaotically managed, high security, suicide bomber’s favourite airport have signboards in English.
+In most of the airports I have been to, signboards in English are pretty standard and sometimes these signboards come with pictures or logos to further assist.
+Even in war-torn Kabul, the run down, chaotically managed, high security, suicide bomber’s favourite airport have signboards in English.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?